A version of this article was originally published as part of Mental Health America’s Live Your Life Well campaign.

 - Enroll in a class that interests you.
 You’ll know your classmates already share a common interest and can start a conversation.

 - Join a book group, hiking club, or other group.
 If you want to make your entry smoother, consider contacting the group’s leader in advance.

 - Volunteer.
 Working together builds bonds, and helping others has its own rewards.

 - Reach out—a lot.
 Especially if you’re in a completely new situation, like starting college or a new job or going to a new school.
 You may need to meet lots of people before finding some that suit you.

 - Joining a support group.
 If you’re facing a particular stress, like a serious illness, you may want to get additional support beyond what your friends and family can offer.
-Support groups can provide information, a reminder that you’re not alone, and inspiration from seeing others coping with similar issues.
+Support groups can provide information, peer support, a reminder that you’re not alone, and inspiration from seeing others coping with similar issues.